dubzzz/dubzzz.github.io/drafts/Return_true_to_win.md

 Examples of such puzzles are available at: https://alf.nu/ReturnTrue

+A proof of concept based on [fast-check](https://github.com/dubzzz/fast-check) framework is available at https://github.com/dubzzz/breaking-return-true-to-win/tree/master

 ## Property based testing

 Property based testing originally born for testing reasons.
 Its purpose is to find out values that makes a property fail.
 A property can be described as any statement like: